Earth-Hominid/Business-Communication-Platform-Full-Stack/README.md

 This fullstack application is demo of an application that was built to allow small businesses to create educational material, reports and to share sensitive information among the mangement team.

-The application contains an authenticaition which provides several levels of authorization layers for users.
+The application was built with authentication in order to  provide several levels of authorization layers for users.

 ### Frontend